-We have audited the internal control over financial reporting of Silicon Motion Technology Corporation and subsidiaries (the "Company") as of December 31, 2013, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.
+We have audited the internal control over financial reporting of Silicon Motion Technology Corporation and subsidiaries (the "Company") as of December 31, 2015, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Report on Internal Control over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Shannon Systems, which was acquired on July 1, 2015 and whose financial statements constitute 6.20% and 5.45% of net and total assets, respectively, 2.50% of net sales, and 0.70% of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2015.
+Accordingly, our audit did not include the internal control over financial reporting at Shannon Systems.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
+Our responsibility is to express an opinion on the Company's internal control over financial Reporting.
+Our audit.